Aliases for AMPD2 Gene

 GeneCards Summary for AMPD2 Gene

 AMPD2 (Adenosine Monophosphate Deaminase 2) is a Protein Coding gene.
-Diseases associated with AMPD2 include pontocerebellar hypoplasia, type 9 and spastic paraplegia 63.
-Among its related pathways are Metabolism and Metabolism.
-GO annotations related to this gene include AMP deaminase activity.
+Diseases associated with AMPD2 include Pontocerebellar Hypoplasia, Type 9 and Spastic Paraplegia 63.
+Among its related pathways are Metabolism and Purine metabolism (KEGG).
+GO annotations related to this gene include deaminase activity and AMP deaminase activity.
 An important paralog of this gene is AMPD3.